beeva-arturomartinez/beeva-best-practices/analytics/python/README.md

 **How to get information from a DataFrame structure?**

-It is useful for extracting and getting information from your DataFrame, for example with the functions `df.info` and `df.describe`.The second one also provides a brief statistical description about your dataset, for example the mean, standard deviation, maximum values and percentiles…
+It is useful to extract and get some information from your DataFrame, for example with the functions `df.info` and `df.describe`.
+The second one also provides a brief statistical description about your dataset, for example the mean, standard deviation, maximum values and percentiles…

 A really good function in order to check all the types which compose your DataFrame structure is `df.dtypes`.